Hell Hath No Fury Like a Woman Scorned

 Hell Hath No Fury Like a Woman Scorned is a 2014 American stage play written, produced, and directed by Tyler Perry.
 It stars Cheryl Pepsii Riley as Anita and Patrice Lovely as Mama Hattie.
-The live performance released on DVD (November 25, 2014) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on September 18 - 20, 2013.
+The live performance released on DVD on November 25, 2014 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in September 2013.
 The DVD was released alongside A Madea Christmas.

 Plot

 Anita, a single woman, meets a man online thanks to encouragement from a friend.
 At first he treats her like a queen, they get married, and things change.
 Anita then turns into a woman that she never knew she could or would become.